auliaputri-mv/RESUME-CV/README.md

 During my one year of studying RPL, i have created several projects.
 Namely a mathematical calculator GUI, a login form, a library using the Java programming language.
 And i also simple personal biodata profile Made project is trying profile using HTML.
 My own project is trying to create birthday website using HTML, CSS, and Javascript.
 I have also participated in an industrial teaching program about Al Development.

 My career goal is to become an Cyber security Engineer.
-I want to profect lot devices from cyber threats.
+I want to protect IoT devices from cyber threats.
 I am alse interested in a carrer as a web developer.
 Web developer as a second profession profession working remotely from home.
 I hope to keep improving my skills, & contribute to the future of technology.